alo9507/legacy-octobay-app/LIGHTPAPER.md

 ## Transfers

-Transfers in ETH or any ERC20 token can be made to GitHub users, projects and issues and can be released in user defined intervals.
-Recipients can decide what currency they receive and payments are automatically converted.
+Transfers in ETH or any ERC20 token can be made to GitHub users, projects and issues and can be released at a certain date and in user defined rates.
+Recipients can decide what currency they want when withdrawing funds.

 ### Bounties